How and Why To Use Baking Soda in Meatballs

 - Can baking soda make my meat crispy?

-Baking soda is a common ingredient in poultry and beef stir-fries.
+Baking soda is a common ingredient in poultry and beef stir-fries and it can make meat a little crispy.
 However, do not use more than a teaspoonful of baking soda for every pound of ground meat.
 It can be used as a mixture with salt and rubbed on the meat or mixed with ground beef.

 - Should I wait for the meat to cook before adding my sauce?